Frequently Asked Questions

 A: No. An important part of the program is the Introductory Course in Plasma Physics taught during the first week.
-You will find a copy of the 2013 agenda at the end of this page.
+You will find a copy of a sample agenda at the end of this page.

 Q: I don't have health insurance.
 Can I participate if I get health insurance by the start of the program?